Paytm, India’s largest-ever IPO, underperforms on its first day on the market.

 When the national anthem was performed at the opening ceremony before trading on the Bombay Stock Exchange, Vijay Shekhar Sharma, India’s youngest billionaire, wiped tears from his eyes.

-The phrase “Bharat bhagya vidhata” — “the one who will define the fortune of this country” — appears in the song’s lyrics, and he claims Paytm has “really done that.”
+He added Paytm has “really done that,” referring to the phrase “Bharat bhagya vidhata” — “the one who will define the fortune of this country.”

-However, within minutes of its opening, the business had dropped more than 25% from its IPO price of 2,150 rupees.
+However, within minutes of the market opening, the company’s shares had dropped more than 25% from their IPO price of 2,150 rupees, before recovering somewhat.

+“There was a lot of excitement for the digital space, and that looks to be dissipating now,” said Saurabh Jain of SMC Global Securities.

+“These firms are issuing IPOs at astronomical prices, and it’s anyone’s guess whether those valuations are correct,” he told AFP.